FinDeus/findeus/DEPLOYMENT.md

 ## 🔧 Features Enabled
 - ✅ Divine "God of Finance" interface
-- ✅ AI chat functionality
+- ✅ Real AI chat functionality (OpenAI & Anthropic)
 - ✅ Real-time market data
 - ✅ Portfolio analysis
 - ✅ Risk assessment
+- ✅ Pinecone vector database integration
 - ✅ Serverless functions for API endpoints
 - ✅ Automatic HTTPS
 - ✅ Global CDN distribution

 ## 🛠️ Troubleshooting
-- If functions fail, check environment variables are set
+- If functions fail, check environment variables are set correctly
 - Check function logs in Netlify dashboard
-- Ensure all dependencies are in requirements.txt
+- Ensure all API keys are valid and have proper permissions
+- Verify Pinecone environment is set correctly

 ## 📱 Access Your Live Site
-Once deployed, your FinDeus God of Finance platform will be live at your Netlify URL!
+Once deployed with the API keys, your FinDeus God of Finance platform will be live with full AI capabilities at your Netlify URL!